tt-17-water-my-plants/Back-End-Node/README.md

 User needs a token to get list of plants and users.
 Specific plant belong to user or user's information only available to user who logged in and related with user's information and plant.
+If user adds or creates a plant with species_name which not exists, the new specie would be created in database

 #### User register: